CrunchyNumbers/git-assignment/README.md

 f.
 What does git diff do?
 'git diff' shows the differences between the working directory and the index, or between the working directory and a specified branch or commit.
 It allows you to see changes made to files, such as additions, deletions, and modifications.
 It can also compare different branches, commits, or files.

+g.
+What is the main branch?
+The main branch (formerly known as the master branch in most projects) is the primary branch in a Git repository.
+It is where the stable version of the code resides and is typically the default branch for new repositories.
+Development is often done on feature or topic branches and then merged back into the main branch once the code is reviewed and tested.